-The TOE is embedded in a plastic sheet and then interfiled in a passport booklet.
-At immigration, the immigration official inspects the passport booklet using a passport inspection terminal (hereinafter a "terminal").
-Aside from the information printed on the passport booklet in ordinary characters, the same information is encoded, printed on the machine readable zone (MRZ) of the passport booklet, and read by the optical character reader of the terminal.
-The information is digitized and is stored in the IC chip, i.e., the TOE.
-These digitalized data are read by the terminal through the contactless communication interface of the TOE.
-The digitalized data include facial images.
+The TOE is interfiled in a passport booklet.
+At immigration, the passport booklet is inspected using a passport inspection terminal (hereinafter a "terminal").
+The information printed on the passport page (identification page) of the passport booklet, excluding the MRZ (Machine Readable Zone), which is necessary for immigration inspection is encoded, and printed on the MRZ using optical characters, which are read by the optical character reader of the terminal.
+These information is digitized and stored in the IC chip, i.e., the TOE, with other digitized information, including facial images.
+The digital data is read by the terminal through the contactless communication interface of the TOE.

-The antenna used for the TOE to perform contactless communication with the terminal is connected to the TOE in the plastic sheet.
+The antenna used for the TOE to perform contactless communication with the terminal is connected to the TOE.
 The TOE operates using wireless signal power supplied from the terminal.

-The main security functions of the TOE are to protect data stored in the TOE from illicit reading or writing.
-The operation of the security functions applied to contactless communication with the terminal shall comply with the PACE, and Active Authentication specifications defined by Part 11 of Doc 9303.
+The operation of the security functions applied to contactless communication with the terminal shall comply with the PACE, and Active Authentication specifications defined by Part 11 of [Doc 9303].